HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Tree
 Create 3 nested directories using minmal white space.
 This uses `mkdir` and `bash` substitutions.
 This exact question appeared on the quiz during level 3 of the Holberton application.

+## Life Is a Series of Commas, Not Periods
+Listing the files in the working directory using a variety of `ls` options to achieve an unusual format.